Refinitiv/refinitiv-ui/documents/src/pages/build-element/element-types.md

 <efx-element disabled value="1">Hello world</efx-element>
 ```

-If enabled, other elements can be slotted in as children to either be rendered, or, provide additional configuration.
+If configured, other elements can be slotted in as children to either be rendered, or, provide additional configuration.

 ```html
 <efx-element>